(alpha order) / PRINTABLE VERSION

 Jo Ellen Green Kaiser (board chair) is executive director of The Media Consortium and has worked in independent, progressive media for over 15 years, as both an editor and publisher.
 She also serves on foundation boards for the Alliance of Community Media and the Association of Alternative Newsmedia.
 Kaiser is driven by a belief that democratic societies thrive only when their members have access to accurate information and informed opinion.
 Before coming to the Media Consortium, Kaiser was a leading figure in Jewish media.
 As a project manager, she specializes in bringing together volunteers.
 A signature project was managing the production of Siddur Sha’ar Zahav, the first complete LGBT Jewish prayerbook, to which 200 volunteers contributed time and effort.
 She received a B.A. at Yale University and a Ph.D. in English from the University of California, Berkeley.
 She taught modern poetry, women’s studies and literary theory for six years at the University of Kentucky before leaving academia for media.
 She lives in San Francisco.

-Linda Miller is a director American Public Media (APM) in St. Paul, Minn.
-As the general manager of the Public Insight Network at APM, and seeded with a $4.1-million Corporation for Public Broadcasting grant, she helps journalists deepen relationships with the communities they serve, albeit with better technology.
+Linda Miller most recently served as director of network journalism and innovation at American Public Media (APM) in St. Paul, Minn.
+As the general manager of the Public Insight Network at APM, and seeded with a $4.1-million Corporation for Public Broadcasting grant, she helped journalists deepen relationships with the communities they serve, albeit with better technology.
 Prior to joining APM, she spent 12 years as a reporter and editor at The Salt Lake Tribune.
 She has taught public- insight reporting and journalism ethics at Arizona State University and her alma mater, University of Wyoming.
 She became a journalist in the small towns of Wyoming, where newspapers were pieced together with hot wax and held together by trust, transparency and a partnership with readers.
 Miller is also a director of the nonprofit Journalism That Matters.

 John Taysom is a British-based technology investor and entrepreneur.
 He is a board member and trustee of The Web Science Trust, and a founder and board member of Privitar.
 From 1983-2001 he was a product manager, strategy director and then venture investing executive at Reuters PLC in Hong Kong, the Middle East, Europe and the United States.
 He started the Reuters Venture Capital Fund in Palo Alto in 1995, making 82 investments in internet and web infrastructure and services, including Infoseek, Yahoo and Verisign.
 He acquired the fund in an MBO in 2002.
 His investments in 18 companies have lead to IPOs.
 He holds ground-breaking U.S. and European patents for the anonymization of private user data for advertising purposes.
 He served as a director of Forbes.com until 2006.
 An alumnus of PricewaterhouseCoopers, he was chairman of Performance Horizon Group Ltd. until Sept.
 2015, and earlier, a director of Advertising.com Inc. Taysom earned a Bsc in cconomics, with honors, from the University of Bath.
 He is a Policy Fellow at the University of Cambridge Centre for Science and Policy and a Visiting Professor, Department of Computer Science, at UCL.In 2016, he helped organize the Privacy Summit of the Alan Turing Institute.
 He also runs a small farm in Devon.